Oh, Nelly! Korda flirts with 59 to build 4-shot Olympic lead

 Korda was just hitting her stride when they finished.
 She holed a double-breaking 15-foot birdie putt on the fifth, drove the 245-yard sixth hole with a 3-wood, made a 25-foot eagle putt, birdied the next two and never really stopped.

 It was a clinic of fairways and greens, birdie putts and no stress except for trying to keep from overheating.
-The leading kept growing, especially in the final hour when she made a 6-foot birdie on the par-3 16th and then hit wedge into 6 feet on the 17th.

 It left her in great position for a gold medal in her first Olympics, and she is preparing for two more rounds.
 Except that part hasn’t been decided.

-The International Golf Federation staff already has alerted players of a tropical storm developing that could force the women’s competition to be reduced to 54 holes.

-The forecast looked optimistic enough that the plan was to start early on Friday, with threesomes going off both tees, and to go early Saturday, too.
-Officials are likely to have a better idea what to expect after the third round Friday.

 “I’m going to have the mindset that it’s going to be a 72-hole golf course and whatever happens, happens,” Korda said.
 “But I’m not going to set my mind on that it’s just going to be less than 72.
 Because right now it is.”